stfc/ca-website/index.rst

    :caption: Policies & Certificates
    :hidden:

-   rootcerts
+   cacerts
    policy
    gdpr

 .. note::
-   In response to the COVID-19 crisis and the government's requirement that we work from home whenever possible, the UK eScience CA has taken two measures to adapt to remote working.
+   In response to the COVID-19 crisis and the government's requirement that we work from home whenever possible, the UK eScience CA has taken measures to adapt to remote working.

-   - We have taken measures to ensure that signing can continue even though operators are working from home.
    - As face to face authentication for identity verification for new personal certificates is currently not possible, we have implemented a procedure for RA Operators which will involve:

       - checking photo id (preferably organisational id) over a video link, supplemented by
       - the requester logging into a service in the UK Access Management Federation with their organisational identity and displaying this process and its (successful) results to the operator, and
       - that the requester has submitted the request with their home organisation email address.